TheNoisyFriedGuy/Crazy-Cattle-Mobile/README.md

+# CrazyCattle3D Source
+This is the entire source to the game [CrazyCattle3D](https://4nn4t4t.itch.io/crazycattle3d).
+# How to compile
+Use [Godot 4.4.1](https://github.com/godotengine/godot-builds/releases/tag/4.4.1-stable) and package the game as any other Godot game.
-# Crazy-Cattle-Mobile
+# Legal

-# Crazy Cattle is a game by Anna Mayberry LLC, I DIDN'T Contribute into the development of the original game, all rights go to Anna.

-Port of Crazy Cattle 3D, for Mobile devices, you need Godot 4.3 to modify this project correctly, otherwise project may contain major problems.

-# If Anna Mayberry wants me to take this repo down, i will.
+I own **NOTHING**, so if i will be asked to take down this repo, i will.
+All credit goes to [Anna](https://4nn4t4t.itch.io/).